Chalachew N Agonafir (Dvm, Ma)

 Team Leader, Public Veterinary Services In 3 Districts

-Bureau Of Agr And Rural Dev'T, Tigray Regional State, Ethiopia Nov 2001 - Sep 2002
+Bureau Of Agr And Rural Dev'T, Tigray Regional State, Ethiopia

-Chalachew N Agonafir (Dvm, Ma) Education Details
+Chalachew N Agonafir (Dvm, Ma) education

-Frequently Asked Questions about Chalachew N Agonafir (Dvm, Ma)
+Frequently asked questions about Chalachew N Agonafir (Dvm, Ma)

 What company does Chalachew N Agonafir (Dvm, Ma) work for?

-Chalachew N Agonafir (Dvm, Ma) works for Dutch Committee For Afghanistan
+Chalachew N Agonafir (Dvm, Ma) works for Dutch Committee for Afghanistan.

 What schools did Chalachew N Agonafir (Dvm, Ma) attend?